 a Neuropsychological tests were not administered by individuals who were blind to medical diagnosis.

 b A subgroup of patients from the study by Logigian et al. (23)

-c Subsets of information, vocabulary, similarities, digit span, block design, object assembly, and digit
+c Subsets of information, vocabulary, similarities, digit span, block design, object assembly, and digit symbol.

 Psychiatric Disorders in Larger Series of Patients With Lyme Disease